skip to content

 Public Health Highlights

-Our graduates will learn how to effectively work in entry level public health positions and secure an adaptable skill set for various and diverse career settings.
+Our graduates will learn how to effectively work in entry level public health positions and secure an adaptable skill set for various career settings.
 We offer flexible course delivery formats including face-to-face, online or through independent study.
 You'll learn from our experienced instructors who thoroughly understand the industry.

 Beyond the Classroom